AdedaraAdedapo/Sunny-Market-Grocery-Sales-Overview/README.md

 - Total Sales by Product Line and Gender: Assess total sales for each of the 6 product lines, segmented by gender.
 This will help understand customer preferences and demand for each product line by gender.

-- Customer Type Segmentation: Break down sales data by customer type to understand the proportion of repeat versus new customers and how each type contributes to monthly sales.
+- Customer Type Segmentation: Break down sales data by customer type to understand the proportion of member versus new customers and how each type contributes to monthly sales.

 - Daily Performance Tracking: Monitor and analyze daily sales performance to identify peak sales days, spot any day-specific trends, and assess consistency in sales throughout the month.